Dukecity/CommandSchedulerBundle/README.md

 Please read [Upgrade-News for Version 6](UPGRADE.md)

-Version 6.x (unreleased) has the goal to use modern Php and Symfony features and low maintenance.
+Version 6.x has the goal to use modern Php and Symfony features and low maintenance.
-So only Php >= 8.2 and Symfony ^7.0 are supported at the moment.
+So only Php >= 8.2 and Symfony ^7.0 (Latest: ^7.3) are supported at the moment.

 The following table shows the compatibilities of different versions of the bundle :